nickfrosty/website_nuxt/content/articles/dev/javascript-copy-to-clipboard-function-no-jquery.md

 <textarea cols="50" rows="4">try to copy me</textarea>
 ```

 Copying text from a text box or text area proved to be super easy.
-The JavaScript "select" and "setSelectionRange" functions were literally designed for it!
+The JavaScript `select` and `setSelectionRange` functions were literally designed for it!
 But... what about copying regular text on the page?
 A bit more tricky:

 Copy text from a div, span, or any other html element: